CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

   This means that your IoTuz PCB may not charge the LiPo battery, but works in every other way

+* IoTuz PCBs with the CN3063 charge controller fitted will have a modified MCP6002 (U202) with two small (red) wires altering one of the op-amps.

 Introduction
 ------------